japan-api/api/README.md

 # Contributing 🤝
 Contributions, issues and feature requests are welcome! 👍 <br>
 Feel free to check open issues.

+# ToDo
+- Searach for prefectures by the island (Honshu, Kyushu Shikoku, Hokkaido)

 # What I Learned 🧠
 * Flask basics: routing, serving